-Drain Off The Grease
+Drain the Grease

-Clean Off Food Residues
+Clean Off Food Residue

 Mix Soapy Water

-Clean the skillet
+Clean the Skillet

-Clean With Baking Soda
+Clean with Baking Soda

-How will you deal with the discoloration due to heat contact?
-Scrubbing, it could be quite tricky.
-The best option would be to use a powdered cleanser that has no bleach or chlorine.
-Apply a thin layer of powdered cleanser on your skillet and use a sponge pad to scrub it using a circular motion.
-Rinse it with a dishcloth and some warm soapy water.
+How will you deal with the discoloration that results from heat contact?
+Scrubbing can be quite tricky, but your best option would be using a powdered cleanser that doesn’t contain any bleach or chlorine.
+Apply a thin layer of the cleanser to your skillet, then scrub in a circular motion with a sponge pad.
+Finally, rinse the skillet with warm, soapy water and dry it with a dishcloth.

 Clean the Connector

-Clean The Lid
+Clean the Lid